-Designated judges will undergo training from the Philippine Judicial Academy, with lectures led by Sandiganbayan Associate Justices.
+Designated RTC judges will receive specialized training from the Philippine Judicial Academy, with lectures conducted by Sandiganbayan associate justices.

-Appeals stemming from decisions made by these designated RTCs will be processed by the Sandiganbayan.
+Appeals from the decisions of these special courts will be heard by the Sandiganbayan.

 Topics in this story